Emys Care Sheet

 Please note: Many people erroneously believe that replacing evaporated water with fresh water is sufficient to maintain a clean aquarium, but this is not the case!
 Evaporation removes only pure water, leaving behind the concentrated pollutants, and the addition of fresh water merely dilutes them back to their original concentration.
 Moreover, the salt content in the aquarium increases over time, as the additional water itself contains more salt.

-- Illumination: When pond turtles are kept indoors permanently, they require not only adequate temperatures but also very bright illumination, both of which are necessary to prevent these diurnal poikilothermic reptiles from dropping into a prehibernation-like state with reduced metabolism.
-Warmth and lighting can be provided by metal halide lamps (e.g. Osram HQI or HCI) with colour temperatures around 5000 °K. Alternatively, incandescent mercury vapour bulbs such as PowerSun or Active UV Heat can be used in combination with fluorescent tubes of sufficient wattage and appropriate light colour (e.g. Osram Lumilux Daylight).
+- Illumination: When European pond turtles are kept indoors permanently, they require not only adequate temperatures but also very bright illumination, both of which are necessary to prevent these diurnal poikilothermic reptiles from dropping into a prehibernation-like state with reduced metabolism.
+Warmth and lighting can be provided by metal halide lamps (e.g. Lucky Reptile Bright Sun) with colour temperatures around 5000 °K. Alternatively, incandescent mercury vapour bulbs such as PowerSun or Active UV Heat can be used in combination with fluorescent tubes of sufficient wattage and appropriate light colour (e.g. Osram Lumilux Daylight).
 When using fluorescent tubes, electronic control gear (ECG) is preferable over conventional control gear, as the flicker of the latter is thought to cause far more distress in reptiles than in humans.

-For turtles kept indoors only temporarily, mercury vapour lamps ( e.g. Osram HQL) are sufficient.
+For European pond turtles kept indoors only temporarily, mercury vapour lamps ( e.g. Osram HQL) are sufficient.
 However, these are not adequate for year-round illumination due to their poor light quality.

 - Duration of illumination: Varies according to the natural daylight time of the season.
 In permanently dark surroundings, especially in basement rooms, dawn and dusk should be mimicked using a succession of lamps, and at night, a faint light should provide an orientation point (essentially an artificial ‘moon').

-- UV irradiation: Additional UV-lighting is superfluous for turtles housed outdoors for most of the year and fed with a varied natural diet during the indoor transition periods.
-Those kept in an aquarium year-round, however, require UV heat lamps, such as PowerSun 160W (all day) or OSRAM Vitalux/Radium Sanolux (about 10-15 min daily), in order to prevent metabolic bone disease and the resulting deformations of shell or skeleton.
-If you keep turtles in an outdoor set-up using coldframes, make sure the covering transmits UV-B. Plexiglas Alltop transmits about 60% at 300 nm.
+- UV irradiation: Additional UV-lighting is superfluous for European pond turtles housed outdoors for most of the year and fed with a varied natural diet during the indoor transition periods.
+Those kept in an aquarium year-round, however, require UV heat lamps.
+If you do not provide them with UV-emitting metal halide lamps (Bright Sun) powerfull UV- lamps are required for at least 15-30 min daily, such as the OSRAM Vitalux/Radium Sanolux, in order to prevent metabolic bone disease and the resulting deformations of shell or skeleton.
+If you keep European pond turtles in an outdoor set-up using coldframes, make sure the covering transmits UV-B. Plexiglas Alltop transmits about 60% at 300 nm.

 Fig. 1 Transmission of Plexiglas Alltop